NLnetLabs/dnsi/README.md

 The tool contains a number of commands.
 Currently, these are:

-* `dnis query` sends a query to a name server or the system’s default resolver.
+* `dnsi query` sends a query to a name server or the system’s default resolver.
 * `dnsi man` displays the man page for any command.